swapnilogale/swapnil/content/projects/creations/techspecs.md

 The role of Australian Energy Market Operator (AEMO) is to manage the electricity and gas systems and markets across Australia, helping to ensure Australians have access to affordable, secure and reliable energy.

-I was part of AEMO's distributed energy initiatives and market trial projects, working on multiple teams to document a range of content for different audiences.
+I was part of AEMO's distributed energy initiatives and a market trial project, working with multiple teams to document a range of content for different audiences.

 ### Opportunity
 I was assigned to manage the entire suite of documentation, for two Australia-wide distributed energy initiatives documenting technical specifications, API design, user guides, and reference documentation.